Balisage: The Markup Conference

 - Notify authors of acceptance or rejection by the date posted

-- After the conference, publish any final, revised versions of papers in the final Proceedings, along with any speaker's on-site materials (slides, demonstration code, etc.) provided to us
+- After the conference, publish any final, revised versions of papers in the final Proceedings, along with any speaker's on-site materials (slides, demonstration code, etc.) that are provided to us

 - Note: if a paper is not presented at the conference for any reason it will be removed from the online proceedings